mjolk/epx/readme.md

-pratical implementation of http://efficient.github.io/epaxos/ instead of integer keys and values it uses strings as keys/values networking with grpc/google protocol buffers
+pratical implementation of http://efficient.github.io/epaxos/ instead of integer keys and values it uses strings as keys/values networking with grpc/google and protocol buffers using http2 biderectional streams
 - http://www.grpc.io
 - https://developers.google.com/protocol-buffers/